 The total returns do not include charges that are imposed by variable insurance contracts.
 If these charges were reflected, returns would be lower than those shown.
-Annualized for periods less than one year.

 Expense ratios are based on the direct expenses of the Fund and do not include the effect of the underlying funds' expenses.
 For additional information on the underlying funds, please refer to the Prospectus and Statement of Additional Information.
 During the period, certain fees may have been waived and/or reimbursed.
-If such waivers/reimbursements had not occurred, the ratios would have been as indicated. @@@@@@
+If such waivers/feimbursennents had not occurred, the ratios would have been as indicated.